Master of Science in Dietetics

 Graduates demonstrate initiative, time-management, and leadership skills

-Note: The CPD continuously monitors progress, achievement of goals, and outcome data.
+Note: The CPD continuously monitors progress, achievement of goals, and outcome data, which are available upon written request.

 The program is granted accreditation status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics.
-Continuation of the CPD's full accreditation status was granted in June 2015 for a term of seven years ending on December 31, 2022.
+Continuation of the CPD's full accreditation status was granted in July 2023 for a term of eight years, ending on December 31, 2031.
 The ACEND website provides further information, and ACEND can be contacted at:

 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995.